theRealAph/ScopeLocals/README.md

 complementary functionality.
 For example a networked server may combine business logic to handle service requests with components such as a database driver providing data persistence and a logging framework that records progress or noteworthy events.
-As a security measure, the thread which serves an individual request might be provided with a `Permissions` token which controls access to the operations provided by these server components.
+These components often need to share data between themselves independent from the business logic.
+For example, as a security measure, the server might allocate a `Permissions` token  to each thread that handles a request.
+The server components would use the token to controls access to the operations they provide.

-Per-thread context such as the permissions token, would normally be communicated via method arguments.
-However, in cases like this where the data needs to be pushed through calls to the business logic code it simplifies the implementation if the server can share context data with the components via some alternative channel.
+Per-thread context data is normally communicated via method arguments.
+However, in a case like this, where the data needs to be pushed through calls to the business logic code it simplifies the implementation if the server can share context with the components via some alternative channel.

     Thread 1                               ...
 Thread N